 If you are proposing new development or renovations to existing development or changing the use of a current building, you will require permits from the City of Spruce Grove.
 Most developments require both a development permit and a building permit and some require a lot grading permit.

 If you are planning to excavate or stockpile, construct a new building, alter an existing building or change the use or intensity of use of a property, you will need a development permit.
 You may also require a development permit before you can apply for a business license.
 A development permit is written approval from the City of Spruce Grove that ensures that what you are planning to do complies with the regulations of the Land Use Bylaw.
 The development permit process addresses how land is used and helps preserve and enhance the quality of life in our community.
+Our Checklist for Small Businesses is available to help you with your application package.

 Your Development Permit Application may be reviewed by a number of City departments.
 In addition to an application, you must also submit a Right of Entry Authorization, and an Applicant's Authorization for Development Permit Application.
 Applicants are encouraged to review our development permit checklist to see what other documentation may be required.